sanying123/documentation/using-the-api/reference.md

 ## Pagination

-The ShiftLeft Vulnerability API endpoints are always paginated, with query results possibles shown in pages of 50 results.
-These results are displayed in there categories according to severity.
+The ShiftLeft Vulnerability API endpoints are always paginated.
+Results shown in sequential pages containing a maximum of 50 results.
+The results are displayed in three categories according to severity.
 Pagination information is provided with each response

 ```json
 {